Haridas25052003/digital-diary-app/README.md

-Digital Diary Application
+📔 Digital Diary Application

-Digital Diary is a simple full-stack application built using Spring Boot that allows users to manage personal diary entries.
+Digital Diary is a full-stack web application built using Spring Boot that allows users to create, manage, and view personal diary entries.
-The project follows a layered architecture and exposes REST APIs which are consumed by a basic frontend built using HTML and JavaScript.
+The project follows a clean layered architecture and exposes RESTful APIs, which are consumed by a lightweight frontend built using HTML and JavaScript.

+This application is mainly designed for learning and practicing Spring Boot, REST APIs, JPA, and frontend–backend integration in a real-world manner.

-Project Overview
+🚀 Project Overview

-The application provides functionality to:
+The Digital Diary application provides functionality to:

-Manage users
+Register and manage users

+Create diary entries linked to users

+View diaries user-wise and individually

-Create, view, and delete diary entries
+Delete diary entries

-Fetch diary entries through REST APIs
+Fetch data through REST APIs

-Display diary data on a simple frontend page
+Display real-time diary data on frontend pages

-This project is designed for learning Spring Boot, REST APIs, JPA, and frontend-backend integration.
+The focus of this project is backend correctness, API design, and data flow, rather than heavy UI styling.

-Technology Stack
+🛠 Technology Stack

-Backend:
+Backend

 Java